fsharp/fslang-design/RFCs/FS-1128-better-interpolated-triple-quoted-strings.md

 ## Performance

-This feature should have no impact on performance.
+This feature has no impact on performance.

 ## Scaling